 What is an olla pot?

-Generally pronounced as OI-yah, or OY-ya, but also as AW-yah, and olla in English as OH-lah, Olla pots have been in use for centuries, from ancient Rome, Spain and the American southwest, the olla was a handmade clay vessel used for storage.
+Generally pronounced as OI-yah, or OY-ya, but also as AW-yah, and olla in English as OH-lah, Olla pots have been in use for centuries.
+Olla pots are, sometimes spelled as “oya” because of the Spanish based origin of the word where a double “L” makes the “y” sound as in tortilla (tor-TEE-yah).
+Used from ancient Rome, Spain and the American southwest, olla was a handmade clay vessel used for storage.

 An olla pot is an unglazed ceramic pot or jar, used for storing food and water.
 More modern versions of ollas may be glazed and can include lids to look more like casserole dishes.
 Often short and wide, ollas are terra cotta pots or clay urns made in many different sizes and shapes.